Miss-Inputs/geoguessr-map-maker/README.md

 ## geoguessr-map-maker
-Unoriginally named Python library to help make GeoGuessr maps, converting from GeoJSON or similar.
+Unoriginally named Python library/CLI program to help make GeoGuessr maps, converting from GeoJSON or similar.

 Under construction.
 If you are reading this it's not even remotely in a usable state because I haven't even taken this out of the readme yet, I just wanted to upload it first.

+To run from command line use python -m geoguessr_map_maker {options}

 ## TODO
-- Command line interface
-	- subcommands or nah?
-Probably converting a GeoJSON/etc file to a coordinates map is the default action, and then have a flag among the lines of --to-regions
-	- and then some other subcommand or argument or whatever to load a GeoGuessr map file instead
 - Convert GTFS stops to map
 - Use as_completed in loops (but ensure we limit connections to streetview)
 - Ability to resume from where it was stopped